pycom/pydocs/content/firmwareapi/pycom/network/bluetooth/README.md

 * `mode` currently the only supported mode is `Bluetooth.BLE`
 * `antenna` selects between the internal and the external antenna.
 Can be either`Bluetooth.INT_ANT`, `Bluetooth.EXT_ANT`.

-  With our development boards it defaults to using the internal antenna, but in the case of an OEM module, the antenna pin (`P12`) is not used, so it’s free to be used for other things.
+  With our development boards it defaults to using the internal antenna, but in the case of an OEM module, the antenna pin (`P12`) is not used, so it's free to be used for other things.

 Initialises and enables the Bluetooth radio in BLE mode.